Lectures on AKSZ Sigma Models for Physicists: Topological Strings from AKSZ Sigma Models

-Let $X = \Sigma$ be a compact Riemann surface.
+Let the worldsheet $X = \Sigma$ be a compact Riemann surface and the target space $M$ be a K\"ahler manifold.
 Let us consider the AKSZ formalism of the Poisson sigma model in Example \ref{AKSZPSM}.
-We consider the same graded manifold and P-structure in Example \ref{AKSZPSM}, but the $S_0=0$ version of the Q-structure BV action is considered:
+Here, we take the theory where $S_0=0$ in the Q-structure BV action \eqref{2DPSMBVaction}, i.e.,

-The classical master equation $\sbv{S_1}{S_1}=0$ is also the consistency condition in this case.
-This imposes the same identity (\ref{PoissonJacobi}) on $f^{ij}(\bbx)$.
-The superfields are expanded by $\theta$:
+Here, we take the normalization of $S_1$ in Ref.~\citenum{Alexandrov:1995kv}.
+The classical master equation, $\sbv{S_1}{S_1}=0$, is satisfied if $f^{ij}(x)$ satisfies equation (\ref{PoissonJacobi}) as in the case of the Poisson sigma model, i.e., if $M$ is a Poisson manifold.
+This condition is satisfied on a K\"ahler manifold $M$, by taking $f^{ij}$ as the inverse of the K\"ahler form.
+As in Example \ref{AKSZPSM}, the superfields $(\bbx^i, \bbxi_i)$ of degree $(0, 1)$ can be identified with $(\bphi^i, \ba_i)$ in Section \ref{superfieldformalismPSM}.
+The superfields are expanded in the supercoordinate $\theta^{\mu}$,